Extensively Drug-Resistant Typhoid Fever in Pakistan

 - Wash your hands often, especially before eating.

 - Avoid eating food prepared by anyone who is sick or has recently been sick.

 If you get sick during or after travel

 If you travel abroad and get sick while traveling, seek medical care.
 If you get sick after returning to the United States, seek medical care and tell your health care provider where and when you traveled.
+Do not prepare food for other people.
 Learn more about typhoid fever, how to prevent it, and what to do if you think you have it at CDC’s typhoid fever page for travelers.

 Information for Health Care Professionals

 The XDR strain of Salmonella Typhi is resistant to most antibiotics (ampicillin, chloramphenicol, trimethoprim-sulfamethoxazole, ciprofloxacin, and ceftriaxone) used to treat typhoid fever.
 Health care providers should:

 - Obtain a complete travel history (asking about travel to South Asia, including Pakistan) from patients with suspected typhoid fever.